rlf-arlut/tmrg/doc/source/triplication.rst

 ^^^^^^^^^^^

 In the previous example it was shown how to fanout a signal in order to access sub-signals in a triplicated signal.
-Now let us consider opposite situation, how to generate triplicated signal from arbitrary combination of other signals.
+Now let us consider the opposite situation, how to generate triplicated signal from arbitrary combination of other signals.

-To make example easier to understand, lets take real-life problem: we want to make a clock gating circuit.
-A simple implementation with only one gating signal may look like:
+To make the example easier to understand, lets take a real-life problem: we want to make a clock gating circuit.
+A simple implementation with only one gating signal may look like this:

 .. literalinclude:: ../../examples/clockGating01.v
    :language: verilog